-Pressure relief devices are sometimes fitted to valves to prevent the rupture of containers.
+Pressure relief devices are sometimes fitted to valves or the cylinders to prevent the rupture of normally charged containers when it is overpressurized such as when in a fire.
 There are generally four types:

-- metal diaphragm;
+- metal diaphragm or rupture disk;

 - fusible plug;

-- spring; and
+- a combination of diaphragm and fusible plug in series; and

-- a combination of diaphragm and fusible plug in series.
+- spring.

-If a pressure relief device is used, it should be appropriate for the gas being filled and should follow national standards.
+If a pressure relief device is used, it should be appropriate for the gas being filled and shall follow national standards.